 If you have a forex strategy that's strictly mechanical and doesn't require a human in the decision-making process, you can program your forex robot to trade for you 24 hours a day.

-Many companies create and sell forex robots, but be careful who you deal with if you're in the market to buy one.
-It's not uncommon for a company to spring up overnight and start selling an "instant riches" forex robot, including a money back guarantee, only to disappear in about 45 days or so.
+Many companies create and sell forex robots, but be careful whom you deal with if you're in the market to buy one.
+It's not uncommon for a company to spring up overnight and start selling an "instant riches" forex robot, including a money-back guarantee, only to disappear in about 45 days or so.

-The majority of made-for-purchase forex robots are not profitable, so please do your research first if you're planning on purchasing one.
-It's best to be wary because there's a great deal of curve-fitting or data-mining bias in the made-for-purchase offerings.
+The majority of made-for-purchase forex robots are not profitable, so do your research first if you're planning on purchasing one.
+It's best to be wary, because there's a great deal of curve-fitting or data-mining bias in the made-for-purchase offerings.

 There are some successful robots out there, but be aware of the data-mining bias that is front and center of most made-for-purchase systems.
 Typically, these systems maintain an edge and manage risk successfully.
 They're less about high win rates and more about position sizing and cutting losses quickly.

-If there was ever a good example of the meaning of "buyer beware," this is it.
+If there was ever a good example of "buyer beware," this is it.
 The phrase is extremely applicable to forex robots.
 When you're thinking about buying a system, ask yourself, "If it works so well, why is it being sold at such a discount?"
 Altruism is typically not the intention.
-Sub-par systems are often sold as soon as a data-mined outcome can be put together so an uneducated buyer can purchase the code.
+Subpar systems are often sold as soon as a data-mined outcome can be put together so an uneducated buyer can purchase the code.

 The cost of forex trading robots varies significantly, but keep in mind that cheap services might be cheap for a reason.
 If a service costs less than $100 or so, then you should take extra precautions to research the service and ensure that it is actually a better deal than more expensive services.

 How do you create a forex trading robot?